arkrow/PyMusicLooper/README.md

 The following software must be installed for `pymusiclooper` to function correctly.

 - [Python (64-bit)](https://www.python.org/downloads/) >= 3.9
-- (Optional) [ffmpeg](https://ffmpeg.org/download.html): adds support for loading additional audio formats and codecs such as M4A/AAC/ALAC/WMA/etc. A full list can be found at [ffmpeg's documentation](https://www.ffmpeg.org/general.html#Audio-Codecs).
-If support for these additional codecs is not necessary, this can be skipped.
+- [ffmpeg](https://ffmpeg.org/download.html): required for loading audio from youtube (or any stream supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp)) and adds support for loading additional audio formats and codecs such as M4A/AAC, Apple Lossless (ALAC), WMA, ATRAC (.at9), etc. A full list can be found at [ffmpeg's documentation](https://www.ffmpeg.org/general.html#Audio-Codecs).
+If the aforementioned features are not required, can be skipped.

 Supported audio formats *without* ffmpeg include: WAV, FLAC, Ogg/Vorbis, Ogg/Opus, MP3.
 A full list can be found at [libsndfile's supported formats page](https://libsndfile.github.io/libsndfile/formats.html)